-While most of Master Lawn’s clients love their lawn, they don’t want grass growing in their plant bed areas.
+While most of Master Lawn’s clients love their lawns, they don’t want grass growing in their plant bed areas.
 Joey Steele, the company’s lawn and plant health care manager says that grass growing in mulch, rocks, and flower beds, in general, is a major source of frustration for clients.
 Fortunately, the Olive Branch, Mississippi-based company has found several effective ways to ensure that grass stays out of these areas.

 One of the best ways to keep grass out of plant beds is with a weed control program dedicated to these zones, says Steele.
 Master Lawn has a Weed & Feed service for plant beds that uses specialized weed control products that won’t harm plants but will take care of unwanted weeds.